Priyabrata18/Password_strength-analyzer_project/README.md

 ---

-hapter 4: Custom Wordlist Generator
+# Chapter 4: Custom Wordlist Generator

-Welcome back!
-In our last chapter, we explored the [Password Strength Engine](03_password_strength_engine_.md), the "brain" that checks how strong your password is.
-Now, let's switch gears to another powerful tool in our project: the **Custom Wordlist Generator**.

 ### Why Do We Need a Custom Wordlist Generator?